scallop-lang/scallop-lang.github.io/md/ssft22/lab0.md

 ### Option 3: Install Manually

-To install Scallop manually, please visit [download page](/download.html).
+To install Scallop manually, visit [download page](/download.html).
-We will require you to have at least `scli` (a command line executable) and `scallopy` (a Python library) available on your computer.
+Upon successful installation, you should have at least `scli` (a command line executable) and `scallopy` (a Python library) available on your machine.

-## Hello World with Scallop
+## Hello World in Scallop

 We have provided two executables in the environment, `scli` and `sclrepl`.
-The `scli` executable is a Scallop interpreter, and the `sclrepl` is an interactive command line executable that can interpret your input as you type.
+The `scli` executable is a Scallop interpreter, and `sclrepl` is an interactive command line executable that can interpret your input as you type.

-To run our first program in the environment, you can download the following sample file [hello.scl](/examples/hello.scl), and execute it with `scli`.
+To run your first Scallop program in the environment, download the following sample file [hello.scl](/examples/hello.scl), and execute it with `scli`.

 ```
 $ scli hello.scl
 ```

-Note that the `hello.scl` file has the following content:
+The `hello.scl` file has the following content:

 ``` scl
 rel hello = {("Hello World")}